 Representatives from most equipment vendor and services companies convened at the Mobile World Congress in Barcelona in late February, and many of them also at #OFC2019 in San Diego the first week in March.
 The IEEE is also working on standards for 5G network equipment.

-Global socioeconomic impact
+Global socioeconomic impact from 5G

 Some observers conclude that a 5G revolution will change the world more profoundly than either 3G or 4G did and I agree.
 It may rival the invention of electricity as a socio-economic game changer.
 Verizon CEO Hans Vestberg has said, “I think that 5G has the potential become one of the most transformative technologies that we’ve seen in a long time.”